 - a. perform the basic operations of personal computer use; - b. understand and use basic research techniques; and - c. locate, evaluate and synthesize information from a variety of sources.

 Students will gain skills in professional file and asset management on a computer.
-They will be responsible for research and asset curating for concept-development.
+They will be responsible for research and asset curating.

 GENERAL EDUCATION CATEGORY - Area(s): The Arts